pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 874 Remember KISS

+Today I spent a lot of time trying to build code with best practices but in the end, I remember to keep simple the code, well-learned lessons for the next time.

 ##### Day 873 Reading a Lot

 I could say that today I read all day, read a lot of pages of a book and some post blogs in Medium the Sundays I like read a lot, clean my workspace and apply maintenance for my pc.